The Washington Literacy Center Celebrates Financial Literacy Month

 Washington, DC (April 7, 2021) - Over a year into the pandemic, the struggle to pay bills, avoid eviction and feed their families continues to challenge many DC residents.
 Many of these same residents also struggle with low literacy and basic math skills, which is why the Washington Literacy Center is celebrating Financial Literacy month by sharing free educational resources and services for DC residents, as well as small business owners.

-“Thanks to the Biden and Bowser Administrations, we’re seeing a light at the end of this long dark tunnel due to the economic stimulus checks and improved vaccine distributions.
-But the drain on personal finances will likely continue, and we want to help youth and adults by supporting their financial literacy.
+“Even with economic stimulus checks and improved vaccine distributions, the drain on personal finances will likely continue, and we want to help youth and adults by supporting their financial literacy.
 Regardless of a pandemic or any other catastrophe, individuals need to know how to best manage money, find support when they need it and work toward worry-free independence,” said WLC President and CEO Jimmie Williams.

 The DC Department of Insurance, Securities and Banking (DISB) offers the following free educational resources: